- Student Employment

 - Continuing Education

-If your child provides a written consent via the Student Permission Form or if you claim your child as a dependent on your most recent income tax forms, you may have access to some elements of your child's financial aid record.
+If your child provides a written consent via the Student Permission Form, you may have access to some elements of your child's financial aid record.

 If the Office of Financial Aid determines you are authorized, we can then release information in our file, except for the following: